Port Costa, California: Geography

 According to the United States Census Bureau, the CDP has a total area of 0.16 sqmi, all of it land.
 Port Costa is surrounded by rolling hills grazed by cattle and managed by East Bay Regional Park District.
 Carquinez Strait Regional Shoreline stretches from Crockett through Port Costa and to Martinez.
 Big Bull Valley Creek runs along McEwen Road into a historic reservoir just above the town, then it runs in an underground pipe culvert beneath the town to the Carquinez Strait.

+At the 2000 census, the CDP had a total area of 0.68 sqmi, all of it land.

 Demographics

+Port Costa first appeared as a census designated place in the 2000 U.S. census.

+2020

-The 2010 United States Census reported that Port Costa had a population of 190.
+The 2020 United States census reported that Port Costa had a population of 190.
 The population density was 1,202.5 PD/sqmi.
-The racial makeup of Port Costa was 172 (90.5%) White, 2 (1.1%) African American, 2 (1.1%) Native American, 7 (3.7%) Asian, and 7 (3.7%) from two or more races.
-Hispanic or Latino of any race were 10 persons (5.3%).
+The racial makeup of Port Costa was 81.1% White, 0.0% African American, 1.1% Native American, 2.6% Asian, 0.0% Pacific Islander, 1.1% from other races, and 14.2% from two or more races.
+Hispanic or Latino of any race were 9.5% of the population.

+The census reported that 100% of the population lived in households.

-There were 99 households, out of which 15 (15.2%) had children under the age of 18 living in them, 37 (37.4%) were opposite-sex married couples living together, 4 (4.0%) had a female householder with no husband present, 5 (5.1%) had a male householder with no wife present.
-There were 10 (10.1%) unmarried opposite-sex partnerships, and 3 (3.0%) same-sex married couples or partnerships.
-42 households (42.4%) were made up of individuals, and 9 (9.1%) had someone living alone who was 65 years of age or older.
-The average household size was 1.92.
-There were 46 families (46.5% of all households); the average family size was 2.61.
+There were 104 households, out of which 9.6% included children under the age of 18, 33.7% were married-couple households, 6.7% were cohabiting couple households, 36.5% had a female householder with no partner present, and 23.1% had a male householder with no partner present.
+43.3% of households were one person, and 25.0% were one person aged 65 or older.
+The average household size was 1.83.
+There were 50 families (48.1% of all households).